A wave of cold email AI tools has arrived, offering to personalize your outreach emails at scale.

 But are these tools ready to be a part of your workflow?
 And when you have machines tracking down details about your contacts, is that an effective way to catch the eye — or just too creepy?

-We evaluated five of the top artificial intelligence-driven cold email personalization services on the market to test out how they work — and whether they could become a major weapon in your cold email copywriting arsenal.
+We evaluated five of the top artificial intelligence-driven cold email personalization services on the market to test out how they work — and whether they could become a major weapon in your cold email copywriting arsenal as you figure out how to start an email.

 We also have some crucial recommendations if you do incorporate AI writing into your cold email — and our conclusions on the effective vs. creepy debate.